Skip to content

 After you click Save and Launch, the launcher opens a separate startup window while Spring AI Playground boots in the background.

-• Launch Log: live startup output, including Ollama checks, config resolution, and server readiness messages
+• Launch Log - live startup output: Ollama checks, config resolution, server readiness messages, and (on Apple Silicon) the MLX upgrade line

-• Back to Settings: stops the current launch and returns to the configuration screen
+1. Back to Settings - stops the current launch and returns to the configuration screen

-• Retry Check: reruns readiness checks if startup is taking longer than expected
+3. Retry Check - reruns the readiness checks if startup is taking longer than expected

 If startup takes longer than expected, the launcher stays open and keeps streaming logs instead of failing immediately.
 This is especially helpful when local models are still warming up or downloads are still completing.